In the turbulent years of the 1960s and 70s, few activists were as outspoken as Ira Einhorn.

 But Ira Einhorn was destined to make headlines of his own.

 The Unicorn was still sleeping when Detective Michael Chitwood rang the outside buzzer of 3411 Race Street on the morning of March 28.
-It was approximately ten minutes before nine.
+It was approximately 10 minutes before 9:00.
 Ira Einhorn grabbed a robe and pressed the button that unlocked the outside door.
 Chitwood, accompanied by six other police officials, opened the door and began climbing the steps.
 Before the detective reached the door, Einhorn had opened it.
 Ira had not bothered to fully cover himself with the robe.
 It was then that Chitwood identified himself as a homicide detective, and told Ira that he had a search-and-seizure warrant for his house.
-Michael Chitwood, a tall wiry man in his thirties, was smiling.
+Michael Chitwood, a tall wiry man in his 30s, was smiling.
 Einhorn laughed.
 “Search what?” he asked.

 What could the Unicorn have to hide?

 Chitwood told him to read the warrant.
-He handed Einhorn the thirty-five-page document, signed the night before by a Philadelphia municipal court judge, granting permission for the police to search his apartment for any evidence relating to the disappearance of one Helen (Holly) Maddux, age thirty-one.
+He handed Einhorn the 35-page document, signed the night before by a Philadelphia municipal court judge, granting permission for the police to search his apartment for any evidence relating to the disappearance of one Helen (Holly) Maddux, age thirty-one.

 Holly was the woman Ira had lived with on and off since 1972.
 A blond Texas-born beauty, she was shy and waiflike—people who described her always seemed to light on words like delicate and ethereal.
 Ira had not seen her since September 1977, when, he told his friends, she went out to do some shopping at the nearby food coop and did not return.
 Ira said something to this effect to the policemen invading his sanctum.